peteboere/fuzzbox/README.md

 });
 ```

-See the "demo page":http://peteboere.github.com/fuzzbox/demo for more examples.
+See the [demo page](http://peteboere.github.com/fuzzbox/demo) for more examples.